Aaron Lewis (footballer): Newport County

 A day later Lewis returned to Newport County, signing a contract until the end of the 2020–21 season.
 He scored his first goal for Newport on 20 April 2021 in the 2–0 League Two win against Crawley Town.
 Lewis played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
 In June 2021 Lewis extended his Newport contract by a further two years.

 He was offered a new contract by Newport at the end of the 2022–23 season, but he chose to leave the club.

 Mansfield Town

 After training with the club, he signed a two-year contract with Mansfield Town on 11 July 2023 with an option for a third year.

 On 7 May 2025 the club announced it had triggered an extension to the player's contract.
+On 5 May 2026 it was announced that Lewis was among three players to be released by the club at the end of the season.

+He then went on trial with Bradford City, but was not offered a contract.

+Return to Newport County

+Lewis signed for Newport County in September 2026.